ioos/erddap-gold-standard/_docs/csv-use-case.md

 If successful, GenerateDatasetsXml.sh will have created the file `logs/GenerateDatasetsXml.out` which contains a template of what the datasets.xml snippet should be for the dataset provided.

-This template should be updated to include additional metadata and ensure the assumptions GenerateDatasetsXml.sh are correct.
+This template should be updated to include additional metadata and ensure the assumptions GenerateDatasetsXml.sh made are correct.
 ```xml
 /usr/local/erddap-gold-standard$ more logs/GenerateDatasetsXml.out